-(i) identify all chemically and pharmacologically related substances in the diet; (ii) identify and evaluate all relevant health, safety, or exposure studies; and (iii) indicate which studies published in the past three years are pivotal while documenting that the notifier has secured approval to reference the study from the company that funded the research.

-- Enhance the transparency and credibility of the review process by: (i) ensuring FDA has sufficient resources through application fees and other funding to enable the agency to conduct a thorough review in a timely manner; (ii) allowing 180 days instead of 120 days for the FDA to complete the review since it is likely to be more complex than food contact substances; (iii) directing the FDA to post receipt of the notice and, when the decision is made, both the notice and the decision on its website; (iv) providing the public and competitors a 60-day opportunity to file objections to the notice based on safety concerns or reliance on a pivotal study published in the previous three years without approval; and (v) if an objection. - Authorize the FDA to require periodic reporting by licensees so the agency can identify issues.
+- (i) identify all chemically and pharmacologically related substances in the diet; (ii) identify and evaluate all relevant health, safety, or exposure studies; and (iii) indicate which studies published in the past three years are pivotal while documenting that the notifier has secured approval to reference the study from the company that funded the research. - ensuring FDA has sufficient resources through application fees and other funding to enable the agency to conduct a thorough review in a timely manner; (ii) allowing 180 days instead of 120 days for the FDA to complete the review since it is likely to be more complex than food contact substances; (iii) directing the FDA to post receipt of the notice and, when the decision is made, both the notice and the decision on its website; (iv) providing the public and competitors a 60-day opportunity to file objections to the notice based on safety concerns or reliance on a pivotal study published in the previous three years without approval; and (v) if an objection is filed, giving the FDA 120 days to publish a decision regarding the objection. - Authorize the FDA to require periodic reporting by licensees so the agency can identify issues.